Welcome to University Student Housing!

 Guests

-A “guest” is defined as any individuals who have not been granted contractual access to a space.
-This includes but is not limited to University Student Housing residents, non-resident students, and family members.
+A “guest” is defined as any individual who has not been granted contractual access to a space.
+This includes but is not limited to, University Student Housing residents, non-resident students, and family members.
 Your Community Director (CD) and Resident Advisor (RA) are available to assist residents who may require support or guidance in working with a roommate about the presence of guests in their shared accommodations, and especially in cases where a roommate displays lack of consideration for others or abuses the privilege of hosting guests.

 Hosting Guests

-• Residents may have no more than 6 individuals total in a traditional room (no shared common space).
-When there is shared common space, residents may have up to 8 individuals in the space.
+• Residents may have no more than 6 individuals total in their contracted room space.

 • Guests in University Student Housing facilities should always be escorted by a host resident.
 Any guest in University Student Housing facilities who is not escorted by their host resident will be asked to leave the facility.